cylc/cylc-doc/src/tutorial/furthertopics/inheritance.rst

    The ``[meta]`` section is a freeform section where we can define metadata to be associated with a task, family or the workflow itself.

-   This metadata should not be mistaken with Rose :ref:`conf-meta`.
+   This metadata should not be mistaken for Rose :ref:`conf-meta`.

 .. admonition:: Reminder
    :class: hint